MighTy-Weaver/Inefficient-AC-detection/README.md

 It will generate distribution plot for each room, interactive shapley value for each room's model, an overall RMSE histogram and an overall accuracy distribution histogram.

-For detail about the Shapley value, please refer to [Shapley Additive Explanation](https://github.com/slundberg/shap)
+For detail about the Shapley value, please refer to [Shapley Additive Explanation](https://github.com/slundberg/shap).

 The graphs will be dumped into three folders: `distribution_plot`, `shap_TH_ac_plot` and the current work directory.

-At the same time, there are also some codes for other visualizations used in the paper.
+At the same time, there are also some codes for other visualizations used in the paper:

 `SMOTE_plot_demonstration.py` is the code for plotting the difference before and after SMOTE, `room_comparison_plotting.py` is for comparison among high/mid/low efficiency ACs.